adamglowacki/systemd/slides.md

 # Classic approach

-* CRON starts a process at boot
-* user starts a process at deployment/reconfiguration
+* init starts a process at switch of runlevel (on boot)
-  * detach from terminal
 * use runlevels to keep the right order of running
 * redirect output to file
 * write PID to file
 * sequential launch

+# Our approach

+* CRON starts a process at boot
+* user starts a process at deployment/reconfiguration
+  * detach from terminal
+  * env vars

+---

 # systemd approach

 * describe the "service" in file
 * use `systemctl` to start now or on boot, stop, restart, ...
+* journald for logs

 ---